andrew/ultimate-awesome/README.md

 - [Install-anything-on-Dokku](https://github.com/Bixoto/Install-anything-on-Dokku) - List of ready-to-use repositories to install anything on Dokku.
 - [awesome-list](https://github.com/blogwy/awesome-list) - My awesome list.
 - [awesome-fuchsia](https://github.com/blundell/awesome-fuchsia) - A curated list of awesome Fuchsia OS resources, tools and information.
+- [awesome-couchdb](https://github.com/brandonhimpfen/awesome-couchdb) - A curated list of awesome libraries, tools, frameworks, and resources for CouchDB, an open-source NoSQL database known for its ease of use, scalability, and master-master replication.
+- [awesome-social-media](https://github.com/brandonhimpfen/awesome-social-media) - A curated list of resources and tips to level up your social media game!.
 - [awesome-badge-list](https://github.com/bubkoo/awesome-badge-list) - 👓 A collection awesome badges.
 - [awesome-uvx](https://github.com/carlosferreyra/awesome-uvx) - A collection of Python tools available for use with uv tools.
 - [awesome-cattail](https://github.com/CatTail/awesome-cattail) - **MY PERSONAL** macOS and iOS applications and tips.